When it comes to safety razors, Edwin Jagger is a brand that most shave enthusiasts recommend and with good reason.

 According to reviews, the shorter handle gave them more control compared to longer handled razors especially when shaving in tight spots.

-It allowed them to change flip the razor back and forth (when you shave another side of your face) – this allowed for a quicker shave.
+It allowed them to change flip the razor back and forth (when you shave another side of your face) – this allowed for a quick shave.

 Another benefit of the short handle is shifted most of the weight towards the head which is what you want in a razor which resulted in a more “effortless shave” as one blogger pointed out.